pallets/quart/docs/tutorials/deployment.rst

 :meth:`~quart.app.Quart.run`).

-To use Quart with an ASGI server simply point the server at the Quart application, for example for a simple application in a file called ``example.py``,
+To use Quart with an ASGI server simply point the server at the Quart application, for example,

 .. code-block:: python
+   :caption: example.py

     from quart import Quart